According to some, LinkedIn was and is considered the next big thing.

 5 Benefits of Using LinkedIn as a Realtor

-Now that we know some important and surprising statistics about LinkedIn, let’s also review 5 benefits of using LinkedIn as a realtor and then think about strategies and conclude if LinkedIn is good for realtors.
+Let’s also review the 5 benefits of using LinkedIn as a realtor, then think about strategies and conclude if LinkedIn is good for realtors.

 Basically, all of the below benefits have at their core one goal, namely to generate leads.
-Some are softer and indirect ways to generate them and other more direct.
+Some are softer and more indirect ways to generate them, and others are more direct.

 But see for yourself.